Debugging, Profiling & Production Optimization

 Architectural blueprint for diagnosing, measuring, and scaling isolated JavaScript execution.
-Focuses on thread-boundary constraints, deterministic profiling methodologies, and production-grade concurrency resilience.
+This guide focuses on thread-boundary constraints, deterministic profiling methodologies, and production-grade concurrency resilience — for frontend engineers who need their worker pipelines observable, recoverable, and memory-safe in all environments.

 Thread Boundary Architecture & Lifecycle Management